 For a change of pace, try Puerto Montt, a city living in the shadow of the giant Calbuco volcano and surrounded by the immense beauty of Chile’s lake district.
 This is the gateway to the Andes mountains and the Patagonian Fjords, but it’s also a beautiful city in its own right – perched on the south west coast overlooking the south pacific.
 Alternatively, try the charming Punta Arenas in the Patagonia region, which is filled with some of Chile’s most impressive architecture – such as the Sarah Braun House which is now part hotel and part museum.

 Chilean cuisine blends the best bits of Spanish cuisine with native Chilean flavours and selections from other European cuisines, resulting in a vibrant variety of colourful and deeply flavoursome dishes.
-Click here to read more on Chilean style and specialty food.
+Click here to read more on Chilean style and speciality food.

 Chile is a country populated by very affectionate people, where a mix of kisses, handshakes and hugs are commonplace during everyday contact.
 Making eye-contact when speaking is of great importance, as is using titles (Senor/Senora) when addressing a person.
 Learn a bit more on Chilean etiquette in our blog post.